Wisconsin DOC reveals which prisons have had COVID-19 deaths for first time

-For the first time Monday, the Wisconsin Department of Corrections revealed which state prisons have had COVID-19-related inmate deaths.
+For the first time Monday, the state Department of Corrections revealed which state prisons have had COVID-19-related inmate deaths after refusing for months to disclose that information.

 DOC had previously reported only a running total of COVID-19 deaths with no information on where they happened.

-"Our agency has and continues to strive for transparency while also maintaining the appropriate levels of privacy for staff and those in our care," DOC Secretary Kevin Carr said in a statement.

-So far, 12 of DOC's 36 adult correctional facilities have had at least one death because of COVID-19.
+So far, 12 of DOC’s 36 adult correctional facilities have had at least one death from COVID-19.
 A total of 25 inmates have died.

+Oshkosh Correctional Institution and Waupun Correctional Institution have the most deaths, each with four COVID-19-related inmate deaths since the pandemic began.

 DOC reports inmate deaths as COVID-19-related after a medical examiner or coroner confirms that the virus was an underlying cause of death or a significant condition that contributed to death.